If you have bioinformatics data in an Excel® (2007 or 2010) spreadsheet, use Spreadsheet Link™ to:

 The Excel file used in the following example contains data from DeRisi, J.L., Iyer, V.R., and Brown, P.O.
 (Oct.
 24, 1997).
 Exploring the metabolic and genetic control of gene expression on a genomic scale.
 Science 278(5338), 680–686.
 PMID: 9381177.
 The data was filtered using the steps described in Gene Expression Profile Analysis.

-If not already done, modify your system path to include the MATLAB root folder as described in the Spreadsheet Link EX documentation.
+If not already done, modify your system path to include the MATLAB root folder as described in the Spreadsheet Link documentation.